eclipse-ee4j/cargotracker/README.md

 After the application runs, it will be available at: http://localhost:8080/cargo-tracker/.
-Under the hood, the application uses a number of Java EE (and Java EE 7) features including JSF 2.2, CDI, EJB 3.2, JPA 2.1, JAX-RS 2, WebSocket, JSON-P, Bean Validation 1.1 and JMS 2.
+Under the hood, the application uses a number of Jakarta EE (Java EE 7) features including JSF 2.2, CDI, EJB 3.2, JPA 2.1, JAX-RS 2, WebSocket, JSON-P, Bean Validation 1.1 and JMS 2.

 There are several web interfaces, REST interfaces and a file system scanning